zkpstandard/docs/pages/edu/edu.md

 ---

 The page lists various educational resources, mostly from external sources.
-Please read the disclaimer notes on the bottom.
+(Please read the disclaimer notes at the bottom.)

 ### The ZKProof Community Reference (ZkpComRef v0.3)